refact0r/midnight-discord/README.md

 3. (optional) Copy and paste the contents of `midnight.theme.css` into your quickcss file.
 4. (optional) Customize the variables in quickcss.

-## support
+## server

-need help? want to report a bug? https://discord.gg/nz87hXyvcy
+need help? want to report a bug? want to give feedback on upcoming changes? https://discord.gg/nz87hXyvcy

 ## credits